lem31/Holidaze-PE2/README.md

 This project integrates with the Holidaze API, allowing users to manage venue listings and bookings.
 Ensure you have a valid API key for authentication.

-**Development Process**

-1️⃣ **Planning & Design**

-✅ Kanban Board: Used for task tracking in GitHub Projects/Trello

-✅ Style Guide: Designed in Figma with logo, fonts, and colors

-✅ Prototype: Created in Figma for desktop and mobile

-2️⃣ **User Stories**

-👥 **All Users**

-1. View a list of venues

-2. Search for a venue

-3. Register as a Customer or Venue Manager

-4. View a venue’s availability on a calendar

-👤 **Customers**

-1. Browse Stays and individual stays

-2. Login/logout

-3. Create bookings

-4. View upcoming bookings

-5. View profile and update profile/avatar

-👔 **Venue Managers**

-1. Browse Stays and individual stays

-2. Login/logout

-3. Create, edit, delete venues

-4. View bookings for managed venues

-5. View profile and update profile/avatar

 **Testing & Deployment**